scrabbletank/farhome-rules/rulesdoc.md

 Regardless of outcome acid covers the floor for the next minute.
 Any creature that starts their turn, or moves into it for the first time this round takes 1 wound in poison damage.

-The area of the blast increases by 2 and the initial damage increases by 1 wound die for every level above 4th.
+The area of the blast increases by 2 and the initial damage increases by 1 wound die for every level cast above 4th.

 ___
 #### Passwall